Biochemistry and Molecular Biology

 The PhD degree is designed to enable and support students as they conduct original research, develop teaching and mentoring skills, and become engaged in the scientific community at large.

-Students learn the theoretical, technical, analytical, and communication skills needed to perform timely and ground-breaking research.
+Students learn the theoretical, technical, analytical and communication skills needed to perform timely and ground-breaking research.
 Their original work makes significant contributions to our understanding of the mechanism of biochemical processes and the complex interactions between organisms.

 PROGRAM MILESTONES